EdAlegrid/m2m-quicktour/README.md

 let sw1 = setInput(11); // as ON switch
 let sw2 = setInput(13); // as OFF switch

+// enable internal pull-down resistor
+// since the other end of the sw is
+// connected to a resistor and 3.3V sw1.setR(0);
+sw2.setR(0);

 let client = new Client();

 client.connect(() => {